 Our sponsor purchased 6,266,667 private placement warrants at a price of \$1.50 per warrant in a private placement that occurred concurrently with the closing of our initial public offering and generated gross proceeds of \$9,400,000.
 Each private placement warrant is exercisable for one Class A ordinary share at a price of \$11.50 per share.
 The proceeds from the sale of the private placement warrants were added to the net proceeds from the initial public offering held in the trust account.
-If we do not complete a business combination within 24 months from the closing of our initial public offering, the private placement warrants will expire worthless.
+If we do not complete a business combination during the Extension Period, the private placement warrants will expire worthless.
 The private placement warrants are non-redeemable and exercisable on a cashless basis so long as they are held by our sponsor or its permitted transferees.
 The sale of the private placement warrants was made pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.